Coney Island Boardwalk and Brighton BeachNew York , United States

 Report a mistake!

-Our online camera shows panoramic view of the Coney Island promenade, which is located in South Brooklyn.I summer it is famous for sunny beaches, New York aquarium and of course Amusement Park, where the famous movie shots of the film “9 1/2 weeks” were shot.
+Our online camera shows panoramic view of the Coney Island promenade and Brighton beach, which is located in South Brooklyn.I summer it is famous for sunny beaches, New York aquarium and of course Amusement Park, where the famous movie shots of the film “9 1/2 weeks” were shot.

 This HD Webcam NY, USA shows Сoney Island, where the ocean waves softly rolls onto the sandy beach in summer and ice beach in winter underneath the pier.
 Many people choose this beach for a walk along the boardwalk where yesteryear lanterns and modern streetlamps are in juxtaposition.
 Cam online Brighton Beach shows one of the most popular ocean-side beaches in Brooklyn, NY.
 Coney Island is a great beach for swimming in summertime and indeed you’ll see many sunbathers and swimmers enjoying the beach on the NY webcam online.

 Coney Island, which is shown on New York live camera, is situated in what is known as Little Odessa.
 Most of the inhabitants of the Coney Island area hail from Odessa in the Ukraine.
 Now they can be seen walking in Brooklyn on live camera NY, USA footage.
 The Coney Island community is tight-knit and mostly speaks Russian, another testament to the cosmopolitan nature of New York, a city that is often captured on NY online cameras.
 Don’t expect to find any English conversations as you walk past the shops and food stalls.
 This community stick to their Russian heritage.